annamthomas/work-notes/MultiDataDependentExitVectorization.rst

     }
   }

 The key point to note here is that if we exited the vectorized loop since one of the early exits failed (i.e. ``!AllOnes(P2)``), then we should not run the scalar post loop.
-We have already completed exactly what is required within the vector loop since the instructions were predicated and the lanes in the ``VF`` where computations shouldn't be done is masked off.
+We have already completed exactly what is required within the vector loop since the instructions were predicated and the lanes in the ``VF`` where computations should not be done is masked off.

 Hoistability
 ============